WhaleOTE/RealmEye-Character-Delogger/README.md

     }
     ```

 3. Here is a list of all character IDs.
 Add them to the current list above to include more characters.
-By default, the script will remove your Priest and Wizard from your RealmEye
+By default, the script will remove your Priest and Wizard from your RealmEye.

     ```python
     768: "Rogue",